coo990/CV/README.md

 ### Skills
 - **Enthusiasm** - I am always eager to contribute to a project, unafraid to add my ideas to a conversation, like enquiring about which coding tasks are more important.
-- **Teamwork** - I enjoy working in both team environments whilst confident enough to work independently.
+- **Teamwork** - I enjoy working in both team environments whilst being confident enough to work independently.
 Always getting positive feedback during pair programming sessions and team projects.
-- **Written and Verbal Communication Skills** - Held multiple presentations on business development plans at my previous jobs, and wrote a [blog][4] that details my entire 12-week Makers Academy duration.
+- **Written and Verbal Communication Skills** - I held multiple presentations on business development plans at my previous jobs and wrote a [blog][4] that details my entire 12-week Makers Academy duration.
-- **Attention to detail** - I am really good at spotting key items when doing code reviews or pair programming, which has improved dramatically when debugging.
+- **Attention to detail** - I am good at spotting key items when doing code reviews or pair programming, which has improved dramatically when debugging.
-- **Flexibility** - Easily adaptable to taking on duties that are available, and very comfortable working with new people effectively.
+- **Flexibility** - Easily adaptable to taking on available duties, and very comfortable working with new people effectively.

 ### Work Experience